alexanderpei/DeepEarnings/README.md

 ```
 python pp_CleanCompustat.py
 ```
 This will make a data frame formatted like so.
-These are a few entries for the Compustat Fundamanetals Quarterly for AAPL.
+These are a few entries for the Compustat Fundamentals Quarterly for AAPL.
 For example, mkvaltq is the market capitalization.

 |Quarter (index for the df) | gvkey | datadate | fyearq | fqtr |  fyr | indfmt | ... | mkvaltq | prccq | prchq | prclq | adjex | spcseccd |